Rock Creek, Ohio

 Rock Creek is a village in Morgan Township, Ashtabula County, Ohio, United States.
 The population was 667 at the 2020 census.
 It is part of the Ashtabula micropolitan area, 45 mi northeast of Cleveland.

 History

-Rock Creek was officially incorporated on April 5, 1849.
+The Village of Rock Creek was settled in 1798, organized in 1819, and incorporated as a village on April 5, 1849.

 Geography

 Rock Creek is located at the confluence of Rock Creek and the Grand River.

 According to the United States Census Bureau, the village has a total area of 0.89 sqmi, all land.